 Additional provisions and priority customers - IESO requirements for the UFLS program are contained in MM 7.1.
-Priority customer loads (refer to MM 7.10: Ontario Electricity Emergency Plan) such as hospitals and water treatment plants without backup generators, and electrically driven gas compressors should be considered by distributors and connected wholesale customers when satisfying UFLS program requirements.
+Priority customer loads (refer to MM 7.10): Ontario Electricity Emergency Plan) Priority customer loads (refer to MM 7.10) such as hospitals and water treatment plants without backup generators, and electrically driven gas compressors should be considered by distributors and connected wholesale customers when satisfying UFLS program requirements.